angular/material-tools/README.md

 ```

 Sometimes you want to create a custom palette which is based on another one.
-> Material Tools provides an easy way to extend palettes.
+> Material Tools for AngularJS Material provides an easy way to extend palettes.

 ```js
 {